 At one point, he went as far as to suggest to me that he’d be able to arrange his work-travel situation to where he could even live in her country a few months out of the year and make a relationship work.
-This was serious business — especially coming from a friend I knew to be particularly commitment-averse.
+This was serious business—especially coming from a friend I knew to be particularly commitment-averse.

-Eventually they found a solution.
-He had another business trip overseas, and he could take the following week off at a beach town nearby and arrange to have her flown there to meet him with his frequent flyer points.
+Eventually, they found a solution.
+He had another upcoming trip overseas, and he could take the following week off at a beach town nearby and arrange to have her flown there to meet him with his frequent flyer points.
 She excitedly accepted.
 He arranged for a romantic room, massage trips at a local spa, walks on the beach, the whole nine yards.
 It was finally going to happen.

 To create and define one’s own life is viewed as some sort of salvation; to remain trapped within the confines of traditional society as some kind of hell.

 But this isn’t necessarily rock hard capital-T truth.
 In fact, it’s largely a cultural belief.
 The entire modus operandi of the United States was the idea that any person can achieve what they desire assuming they work hard enough.
 Individuality and originality have been successfully marketed to us the past century to the point of parody.
 We’re told that such-and-such shaving cream will make us “our own man” and that driving a mass-produced sports car is the best way to express ourselves.

 Here’s an Audi commercial that tries to tell you that you’re being unique by buying a $39,000 car:

 But it’s not just materialism.
 The “follow your dreams” mentality dominates our relationships as well.
 It’s only in the last couple centuries that romantic love has been championed as the sole prerequisite for a happy relationship.

 Lonely?
 Just fall in love and then live happily ever after!
 Duh.